Pritam-Git6E/test/README.md

 also there is not a good lightweight application to stream YT-music on pc so i might make that as well in the future ;)

-Edit : Doesn't Work Anymore.... i guess. may hoave to do some workaround
+Edit : Doesn't Work Anymore.... i guess. may have to do some workaround